Eastern Cape former footballer carves a path in administration

 While most former footballers tend to venture into coaching after hanging up their boots, former Blackburn Rovers player Luxolo Matikinca defied the norm and chose the administration side of the game.

-Matikinca, 45, of Butterworth, is the team manager of reigning Nedbank Cup champions TS Galaxy...
+Matikinca, 39, of Butterworth, is the general manager of reigning Nedbank Cup champions TS Galaxy...

 This article is reserved for HeraldLIVE subscribers.